MapsPeople/docs/src/android/v3/guides/third-party-positioning/google-fused-location-integration.md

 </mi-tab-panel>
 </mi-tabs>

-Create the onLocationChanged method to handle the google location and make it into a PositionResult:
+Create the `onLocationChanged` method to handle the Google location and make it into a `PositionResult`:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>